-A comparison of the average annual cycles of the evaporation and runoff components revealed significant differences between both model versions (Figure 2).
+A comparison of the average yearly cycles of the evaporation and runoff components revealed significant differences between both model versions (Figure 2).
 The sum of the evaporation total (E) over the year was similar (around 300 mm/y) for both model versions, comprising a significant portion of average yearly rainfall (416 mm).
 While the updated model version had a higher E (values up to 3.9 mm/day) during the rainy season, compared to the default model (3.5 mm/day), this increase was compensated by a shorter tail in E after the rainy season (Figure 2b).
 The higher wet-season E in the RE model was caused by a higher soil surface evaporation rate (Es), while the longer subsequent tail in the default model was caused by dry-season transpiration (Et) by tree PFTs from deeper soil layers.
 Transpiration during the wet season was also overall lower (by 0.15 mm/day on average) in the RE model version.
 Interception losses were negligible in both model versions (< 4 mm/y).
-Woody vegetation cover was strongly reduced in the updated model version, resulting in a higher grass cover and a lower total vegetation cover overall (Figure S6).
+Woody vegetation cover was strongly reduced in the updated model version, resulting in a higher grass cover and a lower total vegetation cover overall (Figure S3).
 Especially evergreen trees, being the woody PFT with the highest cover (7.6%) in the default model version saw a strong reduction to 0.6% in the RE-based version.
 The overall lower vegetation cover resulted in a higher fraction of bare soil (42.0% in the new model), leading to an overall higher soil evaporation rate (Figure 2b).
 Our new model version also simulated an overall reduced surface runoff during rainfall peaks, from averages of 61.9 mm/y for the default model to 57.1 mm/y for the RE-based model (Figure 2c).
 Also baseflow runoff was reduced (2.31 mm/y for default model to 1.85 mm/y for RE-based model), while lateral flow had an increase over the entire rainy season, compared to the default model version (from 3.05 mm/y for the default model to 11.1 mm/y for the RE-based model).

-To assess the model's response to different boundary conditions, we applied the same setup as above, but now altering the bottom boundary at 1.5 m depth from "free drainage" to "bedrock" and "aquifer".
-These boundary conditions are not intended to give a realistic representation of the Dahra fluxtower site conditions.
-Our new model version showed a very distinct average seasonal cycle in soil moisture content when comparing the new boundary conditions (Figure 3).
+Including the other boundary conditions, our model versions had a very distinct average seasonal cycle in soil moisture content (Figure 3).
 The default model hydrology simulated a build-up of soil moisture with depth for both the shallow (0-50 cm) and the deep (50-150 cm) soil layers, except for the bottom soil layer which was drained.
 Simulated soil moisture showed a clear discontinuity around 50 cm soil depth, both in magnitude and timing (Figure 3a).
 In contrast, the RE-based model versions simulated a continuous soil moisture profile, decaying with layer depth and following the timing of the rainy season (Figure 3b-d).